Academic Catalog

 The role of agriculture in the growth and development of societies throughout the world.
 Economic, social, and environmental problems of food production and resource needs in developing and advanced societies.
 CA 2.

-Topics of Inquiry: Environmental Literacy, Indiv Values Soc Institutions
+Topics of Inquiry: TOI4: Environmental Literacy, TOI5: Indiv Values Soc Inst

 ARE 1150.
 Principles of Applied and Resource Economics.
 (3 Credits)